ojaha065/PiShockForMC/README.md

-# PiShock Shock Collar Integration for Minecraft
+# PiShock Shock Collar Integration for Minecraft: Java Edition
 This Forge mod allows players
 to connect their [PiShock](https://pishock.com) device to the game for added realism and _...fun..._:smiling_imp:.
 Whenever the player takes damage, they will get a corresponding shock,